luprader/BscThesis_Biology_uibk/R/openissues.md

 Use all years for selection?
 Use all lccs_classes as binary in pca?
 Use absence points in pca?
+Even include quadratic versions? (maxent includes them again)

 ### Model building
-Why GLM family binomial?
+Use family binomial?
-Scale data for each subset, or ok if scale at beginning?
+Problem fitting "categorical" data with linear models?
 Model predicts suitability higher than 1?
 Absences in testing not misleading since generated?
+Give maxent different background?